Magic, Spirituality, and Fall

 Quinn McClurg

-[Disclaimer: I write this article upon piles of neglected tarot cards, meditations, and visions.
-I bring up my magical past (self-made, esoteric-informed, unconscious-centered, and manic) only to illustrate how “far gone” I’ve been before, and its correlations with the most intense periods of my life.
+(Disclaimer: I write this article upon a pile of years-neglected tarot cards, meditations, and stale visions.
+I bring up my magical past (self-made (to avoid appropriation), esoteric-informed, unconscious-centered, and manic) only to illustrate how “far gone” I’ve been before, and its correlations with the most intense periods of my life.
 I’ve long equated my inherited “intuitions” with my mother’s mental illnesses.
-I wouldn’t say I believe in magic, but I believe those who do; I, too, have perceived things that could easily not be explained.
-Perhaps I still don’t want to explain them.
-Also, a majority of this article is generalization; follow the QR code for a more substantial product.]
+I wouldn’t say I believe in magic, but I believe those who do; I, too, have seen and felt things that could not be easily explained.
+Perhaps I still don’t want to try to explain them.)

 Summer dies slowly, and Fall usurps its cooling mantle.
-As the last rays of sun grow shorter and more frigid, the veil thins, and the dead speak with tongues of dry leaves.
-Fall’s passing forces us to reconnect to our pasts and reconcile our old ghosts, to connect with nature and embrace her transitions, to turn to our trusted traditions and the ancient glimmers of nameless conviction living in our bones.
+As Winter is the season for death, Fall is the season for grief.
+As the last rays of sun grow shorter and shorter, the veil thins, and the dead speak with tongues of dry leaves.
+Fall’s passing forces us to reconnect to our pasts and reconcile our old ghosts, to connect with nature to ease and embrace her transitions, to turn to our trusted traditions and the most ancient glimmers of nameless conviction living in our bones.

 I speak of magic.
-As universal as our desire to believe in it, as old as humans drawing breath themselves, magic is that tenuous lifeforce breathed into mankind by creator gods in almost every religion—that same life force swimming through everything else.
+As universal as our desires to believe in it, as old as humans drawing breath themselves, magic is that tenuous lifeforce breathed into mankind by creator gods in almost every religion—that same life force swimming through everything else.
 Magic is not only a practice, but the very fact of being itself, from evolution to transduction, from stardust to sentience.
 Reeling from the sheer logistical impossibility of existence itself, one may assume not only that driving and guiding forces exist, but that they are meaningful.
+After all, just because the universe is as it is now, it may as well have been destined to be this way (this may be seen as a form of hindsight bias to some, or rather a signification of order / affirmation of destiny by others; again, it is almost maddening to live upon an “accidental” history with no meaning guiding any event other than that the event had occurred (I personally believe humanity, life, and consciousness is all an infinitely impossible fluke; wonder and nihilism and existentialism ensue)).

 Very rarely are rituals and practices focused on the material (money, transmutation, physical harm, etc.), but rather on encouraging positive energy, balance, reinforcement, connection, cleansing, or protection.
 Because these practices are so immaterial, they are far more likely to appear to alter reality than a placebo—they create and inform a rich inner life, further connecting the practitioner to themselves, others, and the world around them.